nvs/gem/docs/building-the-map.md

 executables to function properly.

 01. Have a valid Warcraft 3 installation.
 This is necessary to ensure that later tools can properly access the Warcraft 3 MPQ files.
+You may want to verify that the registry key `HKEY_CURRENT_USER\Software\Blizzard Entertainment\Warcraft III\InstallPath` is set to the Warcraft 3 directory.
+This must be set, regardless of whether you use Windows or Wine, or the provided tools will not function properly.
 02. Have a working [Lua] [1] (5.1, 5.2, 5.3, or [LuaJIT] [2]) installation.
     Also, need to have [luaposix] [3] installed as well.
 03. Clone the repository.
 04. Checkout the version of the map in question.
+You may have to look at this file again as the build process may have changed between versions.
 05. Look at the configuration file (`etc/gem.lua`) and adjust any paths as necessary.
-It is currently setup to run under Linux with the use of WINE in mind.
+Typically this should not be needed.
+Of note is the `prefix` setting, which is by default set to `'wine'`.
+Windows users will most likely want to set this to an empty string: `''`.
+06. Change into the project's root directory.
-06. Run the build script: `bin/map data etc/gem.lua`.
-This will take the base version of the map (`share/base/gem.w3x` in our case) and load in objects and other data via GrimEx (which is included in the repository).
-The result should reside in the temporary directory: `tmp/gem.w3x`.
+07. Use the build script to initialize a working map file: `bin/map prepare etc/gem.lua`.
+This will take the base version of the map (`share/base/gem.w3x` in the default case) and place a copy within the temporary directory: `tmp/gem.w3x`.
+This is the file that will be used to build the map.
+Note that the `prepare` command is destructive and will overwrite an existing `tmp/gem.w3x` file.
+08. Load constants into the map with the following command: `bin/map constants etc/gem.lua`.
+This uses GrimEx (which is included in the repository).
+09. Load objects into the map with the following command: `bin/map objects etc/gem.lua`. scripts inside the project: `bin/map objects etc/gem.lua`.
-07. Run the build script again, but with different arguments: `bin/map build etc/gem.lua`.
-This should compile the map's `war3map.j` from the multiple script files that are spread out for organizational purposes.
-This makes use of pjass, which is included in the repository.
+10. Build the map's `war3map.j` file: `bin/map build etc/gem.lua`.
+This will
+    create the map's script file from multiple sources that are spread out for organizational purposes.
+This makes use of pjass, which is included in the repository, to check the JASS files.
-08. Import the built script file `tmp/gem.j` into the `tmp/gem.w3x` map file, renaming it to `war3map.j`.
-One method of doing this is using the World Editor to import the file either into the base directory of the map, or inside a `scripts` directory.
-Gem TD+ prefers the base directory.
-09. Import all the files within the `share/imports` directory into the `tmp/gem.w3x` map file.
-Ensure that they are in the base directory by removing the prefix `war3mapImported` from each file.
-Again, the World Editor is a good choice here.
+11. Import all the files within the `share/imports` directory into the `tmp/gem.w3x` map file with the following command: `bin/map imports etc/gem.lua`.
-10. Using the World Editor make the changes mentioned in the [Map File Changes] (map-file-changes.md) file.
+12. Using the World Editor, make the changes mentioned in the [Map File Changes] (map-file-changes.md) file.
-11. Use Vexorian's Optimizer (which is included in the repository) to process the map.
+13. Use Vexorian's Optimizer (which is included in the repository) to process the map.
 Simply invokve the build script: `bin/map optimize etc/gem.lua`.
-    This will produced both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
+    This will produce both an optimized map file `tmp/gem-optimized.w3x` and a script file `tmp/gem-optimized.w3x.j`.
 Rename the map file as needed to match the version being released.
+This step is only necessary if you wish to have an optimized version of the map.

 ## Verifying the `war3map.j`